 - Heat Resistance

 Concrete is generally heat-resistant but like quartz & other natural stone surfaces, it can go into thermal shock if a screaming-hot object is placed directly on it – meaning it can flake or chip away if an area is exposed to too much heat.
-Heat can also damage the sealer and wax applied to the concrete surface.
+Heat can also damage the concrete sealer and wax applied to the concrete surface.

 - Maintenance & stain resistance